What is a Flat White Coffee and How to Make it?

 What are the best coffee Beans for Flat White?

-For a great Flat White, opt for fresh roasted dark-roast coffee beans.
+For a great Flat White, opt for fresh roasted dark or medium roast coffee beans.
 These beans provide a strong, rich base that stands up well to the milk.
 A blend of Arabica and Robusta beans can work particularly well.
+My favorite is Lavazza Super Crema!

 What is the best milk for flat white?